What every Agile team can learn from Europe’s fastest learners

 What they changed

-Alongside delivery speed, they tracked learning velocity. how quickly a squad forms a belief, tests it with users, and adjusts.
+They tracked learning velocity.
+How quickly a squad forms a belief, tests it, adjusts.

 What got in the way